 "As a small business owner, you wear many hats," Wood says.
 "The most amazing part is that it's all yours, and something you have built and can be proud of."

-Kudos to all the women business owners who continue to change the face of business in America.
+Kudos to all the women small business owners who continue to change the face of business in America.

 RELATED ARTICLE: Tips and Tricks for Managing a Small Business Move on a Budget